aroyphillips/Fgen/README.md

 ### TwoTriggerProtocol_TwoBeambreaks.m:
 Same as TwoTriggerProtocol but made for a belt with two beambreaks to physically mark the end and the beginning of a lap.
 This protocol was designed to combat the gradual change in Bpod distance calculations over the course of hundreds of laps.
 Parameters: WaterValveAmt (µL), RewardDistance (cm), StimulusTrigger1 (cm), StimulusTrigger2 (cm).

+#### Development Notes:

+Bpod Protocol are fairly straightforward once you get a handle on state machine logic and binary multiplexing.
+Additional modules like WavePlayer require additional knowledge of device specific methods.
+One challenge that may arise is making sure the ports for reset, lick, and water release match the hardware configuration.
+Usually Bpod will give a warning, but sometimes it may not say anything so double check on all the ports and wirestates to ensure they match the needs of the system configuration.

 # Rig Programs and Data Analysis